 Upon arrival, guests were greeted by The Farmer's Cow's transit vans which were set up with displays of free pamphlets about The Farmer's Cow and the farms that make up The Farmer's Cow, free coloring books and stickers, and a bucket of free chocolate chip and oatmeal raisin cookies.
 Two very friendly young ladies offered visitors a sample of either apple cider, or any of the milks produced by The Farmer's Cow.
 I can tell you that I really enjoyed the sample of Fat Free Farmer's Cow milk and the oatmeal raisin cookie I had. ;)

 A representative from the farms that make up The Farmer's Cow were standing by to guide groups on a tour of the farm.
-Once we joined our tour guide, we were given an overview of how The Farmer's Cow came about and taught the theme song ~ “We are the farmers who work the land and grow the crops to feed the cows that give the milk for you to enjoy.
-We're The Farmer's Cow!”
+Once we joined our tour guide, we were given an overview of how The Farmer's Cow came about and taught the theme song ~ “We are the

 The first stop on the farm tour was the birthing barn.
 We were delighted to find a baby cow, just born that morning!
 We were told that mothers and babies are separated after the mother cow licks the baby clean because the babies need to get a gallon of mother's milk in the first six hours of it's life!
 A mother cow doesn't take well to nursing a baby cow, so the farmers keep new mothers' cows' milk separate from milk that goes to market.
 This milk is stored and fed to the baby cows by the farmers.
 This way, the baby cow gets all the nutrients and antibodies necessary to keep it healthy. :) We were assured that separating the baby from the mother is not 'mean.'
 Everything The Farmer's Cow farmers do for their cows is for the benefit of their cows.
 They believe that, in order for the cows to produce well for them, the cows need to be treated well. :)